Divergence/connection preservation scheme in the curvilinear domain with a small geometric approximation error: Application to SWEs

-where $\eta$ and $\mathbf{u}$ represent the free surface elevation, and the depth-averaged velocity. $H_0$ is the still water depth and $H= H_0 + \eta$ is the total water depth. $f$ and $g$ means the Coriolis parameter and the gravitational constant, respectively.
-Geometry-aligned moving frames for the SWEs have a different meaning than conservational laws or Maxwell's equations.
-This is because the SWEs are not totally coordinate-independent.
-A component-wise expression of Eq. \eqref{SWE2} for $\mathbf{u} = u \mathbf{e}_1 + v \mathbf{e}_2$ is obtained as follows.
+\end{linenomath} where $\eta$ and $\mathbf{u}$ represent the free surface elevation and the depth-averaged velocity, respectively. $H_0$ is the still water depth and $H= H_0 + \eta$ is the total water depth. $f$ and $g$ are the Coriolis parameter and the gravitational constant, respectively.
+The divergence preservation scheme is obtained similarly as for other PDEs.
+However, the connection preservation scheme requires further modifications in the SWEs because of the (1) zero tendency condition, (2) gradient computation, and (3) differentiation of different vectors.